vulppi-dev/IntREST/README.md

 ### Automatic Installation

-Follow the steps below to set up a IntelliREST project using your preferred package manager:
+Follow the steps below to set up a IntREST project using your preferred package manager:

 #### 1. Create a Directory